jasonacox/Ender3-Filament-Digital-Scale/README.md

 This code uses the [TM1637TinyDisplay](https://github.com/jasonacox/TM1637TinyDisplay) and [HX711](https://github.com/bogde/HX711) Arduino libraries that can be installed via the Arduino IDE.

-### Function
+### Tare Function
 On start the circuit will read the last TARE value from EEPROM and display the the current weight.
 Press and hold the TARE button and the current weight value will be recorded in EEPROM and subtracted from the current reading to "Zero" out the scale.
+The display will flash "Tare" to indicate it has been zeroed.

+To accurately measure the amount of filament left in a spool, place an empty spool on the spool holder before pressing the TARE button.

 ## Build Pictures